b-brankovics/grabb/Tutorial.md

 #### Reconstruction of the rDNA region using partial sequences as references

 - The rDNA region is not circular DNA, but the sequence is present in multiple direct repeats so it behaves like a circular sequence in the computational sense
-- In this tutorial we are going to use IGS and ITS sequences as a refernce to assemble the rDNA region
+- In this tutorial we are going to use IGS and ITS sequences as a reference to assemble the rDNA region

 Files used